bids-standard/bids-specification/src/05-derivatives/03-imaging.md

 Probabilistic segmentations of brain tissue represent a single anatomical structure with values ranging from 0 to 1 in individual 3D volumes or across multiple frames.
-If a single structure is included the `label` entity SHOULD be used to specify the structure.
+If a single structure is included, the `label` entity SHOULD be used to specify the structure.

 Template: